-- Determine and convey the relevant College/Library policies and procedures. - Ensure compliance with affirmative action and HR policies. - Communicate qualifications and criteria expected of a successful candidate as specified in the position announcement/advertisement.
+- Determine and convey the relevant College/Library policies and procedures. - Ensure compliance with affirmative action and HR policies. - Communicate qualifications and criteria expected of a successful candidate as specified in the position announcement/advertisement. - Receive committee recommendations for applicant interviews and arrange the interview schedules. - Receive recommendations for candidates selected by the committee. - Forward the committee's and Dean's recommendations to the Provost. - Contact the selected candidate to complete the hiring procedures once agreement with the Provost is reached regarding his/her selection of a candidate.

-6.2 Appointments page 41
+6.2 Appointments page 42